It pays to carefully pick among the best hosting sites.

 I’ll specifically talk about what a blogger look for in web hosting.

 - Infrastructure: what kind of blog do you want to start?
 Is this web host suitable for applications that you’ll run.
-What’s most important to a blogger is the ability to run a website that load fast (Ram and server processor), updated programming language (PHP, MySQL, Java).
+What’s most important to a blogger is the ability to run a website that loads fast (Ram and server processor), updated programming language (PHP, MySQL, Java).

 - Scalable: Is this web hosting company designed to help you when your blog traffic grow.